openactive/openactive-test-suite/packages/openactive-integration-tests/test/helpers/flow-stages/README.md

 # Flow Stages

 A Flow is a sequence of API calls that are made by Test Suite, for a given test, against either the Booking System  or the Broker Microservice.
+A Flow is composed of several Flow Stages.
 A Flow Stage encapsulates the configuration and logic for one of those API calls. e.g. there is a FlowStage for C1 (which is in the Booking System), a FlowStage for Fetch Opportunities (which uses the Broker Microservice), etc.

 As an example, for [`opportunity-free-test`](packages/openactive-integration-tests/test/features/payment/free-opportunities/implemented/opportunity-free-test.js), when running in [Simple Booking Flow](https://openactive.io/open-booking-api/EditorsDraft/#simple-booking-flow), the following Flow Stages are utilised: